acend/website-hugo/site/content/en/trainings/openshift-operations.md

 # video
 video:
   enable: true
-  title: "OpenShift Operations for the challenges of Day-2-operations"
+  title: "Our training for the challenges of Day-2-operations"
   youtubeID: "O_tkvOW52E0"

 # trainer